philoserf/site_v2/content/about.md

 title: About
 ---

-Mark Ayers has worked in lawn mowing, fast food, and retail, served in the U.S. Army, and worked for Fortune 500 companies and tech startups.
-Raised in small towns and exurbia, his journey has taken him from urban centers to ancient ruins in Italy, Turkey, and Japan.
+From mowing lawns in small town America to exploring ancient ruins across Italy, Turkey, and Japan, Mark Ayers' journey reflects a commitment to growth and service.
+His path has wound through small-town exurbia to bustling urban centers, with stops at Fortune 500 meeting rooms and nimble tech startups along the way.

-After graduating in Political Science from the University at Albany, a public research university in New York, Mark refined his leadership, collaboration, and discipline through military service.
-He has held roles in local non-profits, sharing his expertise driving community impact.
+After earning his Political Science degree from the University at Albany (SUNY), Mark honed his leadership abilities through U.S. Army service, where he developed a disciplined approach to team collaboration and mission success.
+This foundation has proved invaluable across roles at non-profit organizations, where he channels his diverse experience into meaningful community impact initiatives.

-Mark’s life isn’t just about work.
-He enjoys exploring new places, cherishing family moments, and maintaining personal well-being.
+Beyond his professional endeavors, Mark finds fulfillment in cultural exploration.
+He balances this wanderlust with a dedication to family life and personal wellness, embodying the belief that a rich life draws from both ambitious pursuits and meaningful connections.

 _The views expressed here are his own.
 They are not endorsed, approved, or reviewed by any other person or organization._